 Go to Webhooks page.
 By pressing Create webhook, the configuration side panel will open and you will see the following:

 1. Webhook Name - this field is mandatory and it has a limit of max length 32 characters.

 2. Webhook URL - generated by default when opening a new webhook configuration panel, this is the webhook URL that users must provide to the external platform when configuring the webhook there.

-To set up your webhook, there are 2 options:
+To configure your webhook, there are several options:

 - start listening and send an example data set to the unique URL from third-party services; the data model will be automatically created;

 - manually add the payload to generate the data model.

 The Configure Response panel Handshake response body & Custom Response- offers the option to configure the response:

 - Select the prefered configuration method from the dropdown: